thijoubert/chulapa/collections/_posts/2021-10-19-Office365-Tokens-Lifetime.md

 <br/>
-## Option 2 : AAD P1 - Politique d'accès conditionnel avec "sign-in frequency" et "persistence".
+## Option 2: AAD P1 - Conditional Access policy with "sign-in frequency" et "persistence"

 Conditional access policies allow you to impose [a "sign-in frequency", and "persistence" behavior for web sessions](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime).
 This is **THE method to control when users should re-authenticate to the platform**.